Market value alone is selling nature short, governments told | Headlines

 While some valuations might be possible to express in monetary terms - for example, the forest's value as a carbon sink used in an offset scheme - other measures, such as its spiritual value to those who live there, will not be.
 "Economic valuation is necessary but it is not sufficient," report co-chair Unai Pascual said.
 "We have to balance all the different types of values that exist out there."

-The IPBES report - signed off on Saturday by 139 member countries including the United States, China, India, and Russia - offers a toolkit to help policy-makers navigate trade-offs in domestic policy and in international negotiations such as this year's talks on a new global biodiversity pact.
-Beyond classifying different types of values and presenting various valuation methods, the guidelines recognize non-standard economic thought as having useable insights, such as that of the de-growth movement with an emphasis on cutting consumption.
+The IPBES report - signed off on Saturday by 139 member countries including the United States, China, India and Russia - offers a toolkit to help policy-makers navigate trade-offs in domestic policy and in international negotiations such as this year's talks on a new global biodiversity pact.
+Beyond classifying different types of values and presenting various valuation methods, the guidelines recognise non-standard economic thought as having useable insights, such as that of the de-growth movement with its emphasis on cutting consumption.

 "What is clear is that the business-as-usual model where we are focused on developing GDP (gross domestic product) is not sustainable," said Mike Christie, another co-chair, adding that how authorities use the toolkit was ultimately up to them.
 While past attempts to resolve nature conflicts have often failed to balance competing priorities or ignored some voices -- typically the low-income or indigenous ones -- there have been some notable successes.